 The relationship between uric acid and erectile dysfunction

 Uric acid is the main culprit when it comes to gout and as such, it has become an interesting factor of concern when talking about sex conditions such as erectile dysfunction.
 In gout patients, the excess uric acid builds up and get deposited on the joints as sharp crystals which then cause intense pains on the affected areas.
 The relationship with erectile dysfunction comes from the fact that uric acid is strongly linked with endothelial dysfunction, hypertension and microvascular disease.
 All these are known to be major causes of ED, and so if they are linked to uric acid, then uric acid must also have a role to play in causing erectile dysfunction.

 Another possible explanation on how uric acid can cause erectile dysfunction comes from the fact that high levels of uric acid is a known risk factor for endothelial dysfunction.
 This is a condition which affects the endothelium – the tissues that lines all the blood vessels in the body, including the blood vessels in the penis.
 Any condition affecting the endothelium will have a direct impact on the smooth blood flow in the vessels.
-For the penis, high levels of uric acid will restrict blood flow to the penile tissues, leading to a weakened erection.
+For the penis, high levels of uric acid may restrict blood flow to the penile tissues, leading to a weakened erection.